-The uncorrectable bit error rate is expected to be better than 1 in $10^{15}$ .
+The unrecoverable error rate on read is specified as less than 1 in 10^{15} bits read.

 For further details, refer to "Designing a Data Storage Format for Digital Audio Tape (DAT)", produced for the DDS Manufacturers Group, and available from Hewlett-Packard (see Introduction).

-Retries List on Rewrites
+Retries Limits on Rewrites

-For $H{\rm eff}$ d-After-Write error correction, each frame can be rewritten up to a maximum of 127 tables (giving 128 writes of the frame).
+For Read-After-Write error correction, each frame can be rewritten up to a maximum of 127 times (giving 128 writes of the frame).
 In addition, the total number of frame rewrites within one group is 128.